MartinTheDragon/Nuclear-Tech-Mod-Remake/docs/contributing/localization/data_generation.md

 #### Overriding or adding new translation code

-Your language may have different exceptions for auto-generated strings, since auto-generation doesn't always work correctly 100%.
+Your language may have different exceptions for auto-generated strings.
+Because of this, auto-generation doesn't always work correctly 100%.
 In the English language provider, if a string can be auto-generated, it is omitted from the code in the `translate` function.
 However, you can override these auto-generated strings by adding lines of code to the `translate` function that add the correct translation explicitly.
-You just add a line like the surrounding ones.
+You just add a line similar to the surrounding ones.

 Example: